iorixxx/lucene-clueweb-retrieval/README.md

 ## Standard Directory Layout

 The next section documents the directory layout expected/used by this project.
-In general, each folder contains two outermost folders : KStemAnalyzer and KStemAnalyzerAnchor.
+In general, each folder contains two outermost folders : KStem and KStemAnchor.
 These represent KStemming and AnchorText respectively.
 In folder naming convention, WT stands for Web Track, TT stands for Terabyte Track, etc.